alexpeterhall/quotes/quotes.md

 ## Buddhism

 "Moment after moment, everyone comes out from nothingness.
-This is the true joy of life." - Shunryu Suzuki
+This is the true joy of life." - Shunryu Suzuki "If you understand, things are just as they are.
+If you do not understand, things are just as they are." - Zen Proverb

 ## Minimalism